 In this guide, we’ll take you through several steps to enhance your privacy on your iPhone or iPad by using many of the mobile operating system’s built-in tools.

-Increasing privacy on iPhone and iPad
+How to increase privacy on your iPhone and iPad

 It goes without saying that if you want privacy on your iOS devices, it’s your responsibility to set it up.
 Privacy is a huge deal, and without it, you might as well have Big Brother breathing down your neck 24 hours a day because your entire life can be on your smartphone or tablet – whether it’s your messages, GPS navigation, social networking, web searches, or otherwise.